 For many 9-to-5 workers, Labor Day means a long weekend.
 It’s that last little break before the kids go back to school and summer Friday hours cease.
 Labor Day might mean firing up the barbeque grill or hitting the beach for the last time — before taking advantage of some end-of-season sales, of course.

-It’s a Major Retail Holiday — And an Important Marketing Moment
+It’s a Major Moment for Retail Holiday Marketing

 As a result, Labor Day weekend is a busy time and a big business opportunity for industries like retail, hospitality and tourism.